DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 ### 📘Whats is express and why use it and Basic Code

-* Express is minimal node.js framework, a higher level of abstraction and it is built on the node.js
+* Express is minimal **node.js framework**, a higher level of abstraction and it is built on the node.js

 * Express contains a very  robust set of features: complex routing, easier handling of request and response, middlewares, server-side rendering etc.